What is Augmented Reality?

-Augmented reality (AR) is a view of the real, physical world in which users find elements enhanced by computer-generated input.
-Designers create inputs ranging from sound to video, to graphics to GPS overlays and more, in digital content that responds in real time to changes in the user’s environment, usually movement.
+Augmented reality (AR) is an experience where designers enhance parts of users’ physical world with computer-generated input.
+Designers create inputs—ranging from sound to video, to graphics to GPS overlays and more—in digital content which responds in real time to changes in the user’s environment, typically movement.

-Get an understanding of the difference between Augmented, Virtual, and Mixed Reality here.
+See the differences between Augmented, Virtual and Mixed Reality here.

 AR’s Expanding Appeal and Potential

 AR designers made huge strides in the 2010s—a decade full of invaluable AR lessons and examples while the required sensors became cheaper.
 Pokémon GO is noteworthy, a GPS-oriented app that “inserts” Pokémon characters into users’ environments so users can find and capture them on device screens.
 Google’s AR stickers are another prime example; users drop realistic images into their camera shots.
 Users find AR particularly appealing for its entertainment value.
 Still, AR’s mainstream future appears assured across a wide range of applications, including education inside museums.
 With AR applications, you can bring experiences closer to users in their own environments through designs that are more directly engaging, personalized and—indeed—fun.

 — Tim Cook, Apple’s CEO